Hunts Pond Road

 Fareham Borough Council's Community Safety Officer has offered the following advice to plot holders:

 "You will know as plot holders that those who tend allotments benefit hugely from being able to grow fresh fruit and vegetables, meeting people with a common interest and enjoying the normally peaceful nature of the sites.
-For this reason, allotment crime can be damaging at many levels; the theft of costly equipment can impact on finances, damage to sheds can take hours to repair and the intrusion on plots can leave plot holders feeling vulnerable.
+For this reason, allotment crime can be damaging at many levels; damage to sheds can take hours to repair and the intrusion on plots can leave plot holders feeling vulnerable.

 "Fareham Allotment Watch is a new project with Allotment Associations, Police, Fareham Borough Council and the local community working together to improve the security of allotment sites.
 Allotment Watch leaflets, giving advice on simple crime prevention tips are available free of charge from your Site Manager.